erostribe/TwitterTicTacToe/README.md

 # TwitterTicTacToe
-Coding a tic tac toe app for Twitter.
+Coding a tic tac toe app on Twitter for practice.